apollo-black/verb-ruby/README.md

 ### Re-usable Templates

-Templates are a powerful way to add reusable message (sms / email) templates on the server side where you can edit content without requiring direct access to source code or perform re-deployments.
+Templates are a powerful way to add reusable message (SMS / Email) templates on the server side where you can edit content without requiring direct access to source code or perform re-deployments.

-Templates are available for all message types:
+Templates are available for the following message types:

 - Email Messages
 - SMS Messages

+Example:

 ```ruby
 msg = Verb.sms({